LaybeRize/PoliSim/README.md

 handling is getting extended by providing the server with necessary information on what to swap and when.
 How exactly the system will look is still in the planing phase.

-A few keypoints are the visiblity of certain sidebar elements based on ones account role.
+A few key points are the visibility of certain sidebar elements based on ones account role.
 And also swapping elements on theoretical redirects.
 As well as storing this information somehow on the website.
 Also, a way of informing the server that the sidebar has already been modified by the user and doesn't need any server side modification.

-## Language
+## Language and Configuration

+For most parameter, which should be easily adaptable to a new simulation, there exists a field in the config.json in the resources folder.
-if you want to support a different language, you have to add a file with your language named {your two letter shorthand for your language}.json in the resources folder and change your LANG env variable to that shorthand.
+If you want to support a different language, you have to add a file with your language named {your two letter shorthand for your language}.json in the resources folder and change your LANG env variable to that shorthand.
+Theoretically any name can be chosen for the new file, but because the LANG env variable is used for the html lang attribute too, it is advisable to use the official shorthand.
 This repo accepts pull requests for any new language support.
 We as the maintainer will inform you of any new translations needed.